-From Bath to Berlin: Discover magical Christmas markets at home and abroard
+From Bath to Berlin: Staying safe at Europe’s magical markets

 When winter comes along there’s nothing better than getting wrapped up and visiting a Christmas market.
 Mulled wine in hand, you can stroll among the quaint stalls and enjoy delicious delicacies as carols drift through the air.
-Whether you stay close to home or make a weekend of it at a market in Europe, here’s our pick of Christmas markets at home and abroad.
+However, the cosy atmosphere can be easily lost thanks to ruthless pickpockets that operate in busy areas such as these.

 The Top 5

-1.Strasbourg - The Best Christmas Market in Europe
+1.Strasbourg - Our favourite Christmas market in Europe

-Strasbourg Christmas Market in France was voted the best in Europe by travellers last year, and it’s easy to see why.
+Strasbourg Christmas Market in France was voted one of the best in Europe by travellers last year1, and it’s easy to see why.
 Rich decorations and twinkling lights guide you through medieval streets where over 300 stalls sell traditional decorations and delicacies – be sure to try some of the famous gingerbread.
-In the spirit of giving, many stalls are dedicated to charity, and this year the city is celebrating the Cathedral’s thousandth anniversary, so spirits are sure to be higher than ever.
+In the spirit of Christmas, check out the Village of Sharing, where you can donate to hundreds of charities and help people in need.

 Great for: Incredible Alpine views and something for everyone